Alin2299/Alin2299/README.md

 - Game Development
 - Machine Learning and Kaggle
 - AWS
-- Langchain

 ## 🥇 Qualifications
-Bachelor of Science (2022-Present), with a Major in Computer Science and a Minor in Data Analytics
+Bachelor of Science with Honours in Computer Science (2022-Present)

 ## 💻 My Skills
 - C#